 General Opinion: A well made piece about heroism against impossible odds

 Review: And so we come to the first of many, many Michael Caine films on our journey.
-We won’t see them all here but he’ll be back another 3 times yet.
-His first starring role was this film… which makes it kind of appropriate for his first appearance.
-And what an appearance… What a film.
+He’ll be back another three times yet.
+His first starring role was this film, which makes it kind of appropriate for his first appearance.
+And what an appearance… What a film!

-For a start this film deals with what it’s supposed to deal with.
+This film deals with what it’s supposed to deal with.
 Unlike the Charge of the Light Brigade or to a lesser extent, Zulu Dawn, which pussyfoot around the subject matter like they’re afraid of it, this gets to the point.
-Almost the entire film is set at rorkes drift… the only bit that isn’t is about ten minutes at the beginning which takes place in the Zulu village.
-And that ten minutes serves as a nice introduction…
+Almost the entire film is set at Rorke’s Drift.
+The only bit that isn’t is about ten minutes at the beginning which takes place in the Zulu village.
+And that ten minutes serves as a nice introduction.

-The remainder of the first hour is spent getting to know the soldiers and racking up the defences at Rorkes Drift before the inevitable Zulu assault… Whilst that might sound boring it actually isn’t.
+The remainder of the first hour is spent getting to know the soldiers and racking up the defences at Rorke’s Drift before the inevitable Zulu assault… Whilst that might sound boring it actually isn’t.
 It moves along at a fairly nippy pace, never sagging or feeling weighed down at any point.
-Ands before you know it you get to the main point of the film… the battle.
+And before you know it you get to the main point of the film, the battle.
 And what a battle it is!
 It takes up the whole second half and it barely lets up.
-It’s well directed and well performed, especially during the scenes where the Zulu’s burn down the mission.
-And then towards the end you get a rousing chorus of Men of Harlech .
+It’s well directed and well performed, especially during the scenes where the Zulu’s burn down the mission house.
+And then, towards the end ,you get a rousing chorus of Men of Harlech .
 Almost perfect…

-The only problem i have is that you never really feel the threat.
-There seems to be an equal number of Zulu and British and you never get the impression of being outnumbered like you should.
-You never feel a part of the action… it’s odd because whilst the film is very good, it’s all very stilted and detached from reality.
-If that’s because of when it was made or something else i don’t know…
+The only problem I have is that you never really feel the threat.
+There seems to be an equal number of Zulu and British and you never get the impression of them being outnumbered like you should.
+You never feel a part of the action… It’s odd because whilst the film is very good, it’s all very stilted and detached from reality.
+If that’s because of when it was made or something else, I don’t know…

-But nevertheless it doesn’t detract.
-I have seen some people on the internet bitching about the fact that the rifles aren’t right and the helmets are too white… but they’re minor niggles.
+But nevertheless, it doesn’t detract.
+I have seen some people on the internet bitching about the fact that the rifles aren’t right and the helmets are too white… But they’re minor niggles.
 Overall, with a few flights of fancy here and there, the film sticks mostly to the facts.
 What alterations they have made are minor.
-It’s still a good film thanks of the performances of Michael Caine and the rest (i have no idea who they are but they’re good!)
+It’s still a good film thanks of the performances of Michael Caine and the rest.

 Rating: 8/10 Good film.
 Better than the prequel.